- Time to read: 15 mins (Grab a latte)

-Prior to exit announced in 2018 (to sell a stake to Logitech), Riverside helped Blue enhance sourcing, production, improve brand awareness, grow distribution, grow annual sales over 20% and increase earnings about four times.
+Prior to the exit announced in 2018 (to sell a stake to Logitech), Riverside helped Blue enhance sourcing, production, improve brand awareness, grow distribution, grow annual sales over 20% and increase earnings about four times.

 You’ll often find that PE ERP projects are aggressive in time, scope, and budget, so as “Day One” looms you’ll need to consider the below factors to prevent common mistakes PE firms tend to make when implementing ERP for the portfolio company.

-Without a reliable ERP partner/integrator, the improvement of operational performance expected from ERP does not materialize primarily due to a lack of experience, resource allocation, fragmented data, and lack of clear business requirements & objective direction.
+Without a reliable ERP partner/integrator, the improvement of operational performance expected from ERP does not materialize primarily due to a lack of experience, resource allocation, fragmented data, and lack of clear business requirements and objective direction.
 You need to choose a firm that has people in-house, has experience with PE projects, and has a rigorous documented methodology.

 Failed data migration is a well-publicized issue of ERP projects, focus on data from the get-go, and ensure to focus on migration from requirements to post go-live.
-Remember, reliable data easily accessed in one place will help understand where efficiency gains can be made to boost profitability.
+Remember, reliable data easily accessed in one place will help highlight where efficiency gains can be made to boost profitability.

-Get an on-site session planned for a couple of days to really understand the portco’s business processes.
+Get an on-site session planned for a couple of days to really understand the Portco’s business processes.
 Capture the requirements and solution and leave no stone unturned, ensure all parties are bought-in with what is being proposed prior to kicking off the implementation and objectives are clear.

 Executives must be bought in and adoption should be a warm-up process and not a big bang hit after the implementation.
 All users affected by the ERP MUST be given use-case scenarios to practice throughout the project in order to accommodate for a smooth transition.